aron-bordin/neo-hpstr-jekyll-theme/theme-setup/index.md

 ## Questions?

 Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/hpstr-jekyll-theme/issues/new).
+[File a GitHub Issue](http://github.com/aron-bordin/neo-hpstr-jekyll-theme/issues/new).
 And if you make something cool with this theme feel free to let me know.

 ---